What Is The Standard For Ev Blankets?

 LPTP

 LPTP (Large Pool Fire Test Protocol) is a testing protocol designed for large-scale fire scenarios, commonly used to evaluate fire suppression equipment’s performance in extreme fire conditions, particularly in the petrochemical industry.
-For EV fire blankets, LPTP testing methods simulate large fires caused by battery thermal runaway.
+For electric vehicle fire blankets, LPTP testing methods simulate large fires caused by battery thermal runaway.

 Key Test Methods: